Viniculture in LI, Part III: Martha Clara Vineyard is now RG/NY

 However, in April 2018 the property was sold by the Entenmann family for $15 million to the Rivero-González family.
-This would appear to be a major step in that family’s ambition for international recognition.
+This would appear to be a major step in the family’s ambition for international recognition.
 The property had been on the market since 2014.

 Jim Thompson came to Martha Clara from Michigan as Vineyard Manager in 2009.
 Steve Mudd told Jim, at the time of his first interview with Martha Clara, that in the North Fork the vineyard will be soaked with moisture every morning, but of course the grapes and vines need to be dry in order to develop healthily.
 This is because Long Island vineyards are on very flat land, so that there is no natural circulation of air unless a breeze comes up.